 - All meals while backpacking

-- A dinner at Phantom Ranch Canteen
+- At least one meal dinner at Phantom Ranch Canteen

 - A breakfast at Phantom Ranch Canteen